Loading...

 Learner Outcomes

-• Describe three (3) strategies educators can use to acknowledge and proactively work to mitigate the impact of bias on their learners’ sexual health and multiple, intersecting identities.
+• Identify three strategies to acknowledge and proactively mitigate the impact of bias on a service population's sexual health and intersecting identities.

 Course Completion Requirements: